-This essay was released on January 21, 2019.
+This Reflection was released on January 21, 2019.
 After all those essays about spirituality, I thought it about time to switch gears and speak of things a bit earthlier.
 And by earthly, I mean completely imaginary.
 I am talking, of course, about fantasy.

 What a large word: fantasy.
 Many definitions fit the mold.
 One speaks of that which is utterly outside of reality, a product of a mind filled with fancy, the notion of a pipe dream or the useless product of the imagination.
 A fantasy is a thought that is childish, a thought that is foolish, a thought that is totally without merit outside of a navel-gaze or two.